 2) Brainstorm: With your research in hand block out time to brainstorm.
 Record every idea.
 Don’t evaluate; just write.
 For nonfiction, you may get ideas from your thesis sentence, introduction, or conclusion.
 For all books, consider your elevator pitch.

 3) Write and Rewrite: Pick the best ideas and write your first draft.
-Work on a couple different angles.
+Work on a couple of different angles.
 Over time, rework these ideas, polishing them into back cover gems.

 4) Seek Input: Ask trusted friends (who will give you honest feedback) what they think.
 How do they react?
 Would your pitch entice them to read your book?
 Don’t apply everything everyone tells you; discern which advice to follow.